D-Kay6/Infuse-TS/docs/classes/Container.md

 [`Collection`](../type-aliases/Collection.md)\<`Type`\>

-The identifier of the items to resolve.
+The identifier of the item to resolve.

 ##### Returns

 `Type`[]

-The resolved instances.
+The resolved instance.

-##### Throws

-[InvalidDataError](InvalidDataError.md) If the identifier is a tuple with more than one entry.

 ##### Throws